ryanpears/MachineLearning/README.md

 # Decision Tree

+use run.sh to run all examples of this.

 This can be run as a console app and will print the number of correct, inccorrect and error of provided test data from a decision tree learnt from the provided test data.

 Running this app requires pandas and numpy

-To run this app use a structure similar to `python3 DecisionTree train.csv test.csv columns.txt Split_Function Max_Depth`
+To run this app use a structure similar to `python3 DecisionTree train.csv test.csv columns.txt Split_Function Max_Depth unknownAsMode`
 Arguments to run this as as follows:

 train.csv is the training data.
 No titled columns are allowed.
 Label column is the last column.